 Bring Your Own Device (BYOD) is a new pathway supporting the delivery of 21st century learning.
 It is a term used to describe a digital device ownership model where students use their personally owned mobile devices to access the department’s ICT network.

-After consultation with staff, parents, students and other key stakeholders, in 2016 BYOD will initially be offered to Year 7, 8 and 9 students only.
-Year 10, 11 and 12 students will have access to the BYOD program as it expands to include them in 2017, 2018 and 2019 respectively.
+After consultation with staff, parents, students and other key stakeholders, in 2016 BYOD was initially offered to Year 7, 8 and 9 students only.
+Year 10, 11 and 12 students had access to the BYOD program as it expanded to include them in 2017, 2018 and 2019 respectively.

 Our goal is for students to use iPads as a tool to support key processes in learning - accessing, organising, processing and publishing information, collaboration, creativity and communication, and for teachers to use them as an environment to facilitate deeper engagement in learning and higherordering thinking.
 These processes, which align with the ACARA ICT Capabilities, move students away from seeing ICT devices as tools for researching, emailing and typing assessment to being catalysts for deeper knowledge exploration and 21st century skill development.

 The iPad has the varied functionality that will allow students to consume information as well as produce information through:

 - Textbooks available on the iPad in eBook format.
 This not only alleviates the need to carry heavy textbooks in their school bag, it provides on-demand access to these up-to-date rich resources.

 - A wide range of classroom apps and tools as part of the school’s ever-evolving digital platform for learning.

 - The rich combination of resources that are available 24/7.
 Innovative teaching and learning tools and materials are being developed and will continue to be released as we move forward.